syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 # Getting Started with WinUI AutoComplete (SfAutoComplete)

-This section explains the steps required to add the [AutoComplete] control and binding data in `AutoComplete` control.
+This section explains the steps required to add the `AutoComplete` control and binding data in it.
 This section covers only basic features needed to get started with Syncfusion `AutoComplete` control.

 ## Creating an application with WinUI AutoComplete